Lesson Plan - Get It!

 Step 1: Take Notes When Reading

-The very first step happens before you even start reading!
+The first step happens before you start reading!

-Sometimes, it can be hard to remember where in the text you saw important details, such as a quote or event.
-To make your life easier, it's a good idea to write down details that seem important to you when you see them.
+Sometimes, remembering where you saw important details, such as a quote or event, can be hard in the text.
+To make your life easier, writing down details that seem important to you when you see them is a good idea.

 Step 2: Make Inferences